Ex-UFC Fighter Melvin Guillard Allegedly ‘Choked Out His Mistress’ And Knocked A Bar Patron Out

 — Jake Shields (@jakeshieldsajj) September 13, 2018

+Guillard’s last UFC fight took place in 2014, and since then his career has been a bit erratic, bouncing from one outfit to another, and even trying bare-knuckles boxing at one point.

-Guillard has most recently been employed by the Rizin Fighting Federation in Japan, according to Bleacher Report.
+He has most recently been employed by the Rizin Fighting Federation in Japan, according to Bleacher Report.
 His last bout was a loss to Takanori Gomi on July 29 2018, on a KO by punches in the first round.
 There has been no statement released by the RFF regarding Guillard, and it is unclear if he will be able to travel to Japan to resume fighting if he makes bail.